Applying for unemployment benefits

 - for a maximum period of 500 days, if you are aged 58 or over and have at least five years of work history from the previous 20 years.

-Unemployment benefits are paid for five days a week.
+Please note that unemployment benefits are paid for five days a week.